varunagrawal/YelpNet/src/Notes.md

 Notebook on multi label classification http://nbviewer.jupyter.org/github/BVLC/caffe/blob/master/examples/pascal-multilabel-with-datalayer.ipynb

+## Note
+Always use the attributes_list file to read in attributes.
+The order of labels in that file is to be considered the standard order.

 #### Create Python Data Layer
 Look at caffe/examples/pycaffe/layers/pascal-multilabel-with-datalayer.py file to understand how to create a layer to pick up the dataset and the multilabels
 Module name: `yelp_multilabel_datalayers`